CesarBuenoB/Accelerometers-Samsung-Galaxy/CodeBook.md

 ## About the Original Source

 The original Data was extracted of [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-According to the athors (Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.), these signals were used to estimate variables of the feature vector for each pattern:
+According to the athors (Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.), Samsung Galaxy S signals were used to estimate variables of the feature vector for each pattern:

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.